apollographql/apollo-link/packages/apollo-link-batch-http/README.md

 ---
-title: Batch Http Link
+title: apollo-link-batch-http
+description: Batch multiple operations into a single HTTP request
 ---

 **Note: This package will be updated to remove the dependency on apollo-fetch an use the same options / API as the http-link**

-## Purpose
-An Apollo Link to allow batching of multiple operations into a single http request.
+`apollo-link-batch-http` batches multiple operations into a single HTTP request.
 Instead of sending a single operation, it sends an array of operations to the server.

 ## Installation